 Quotes from 2nd year Egyptology undergraduate students:

-Aimee Vickery said: “I have lived in Swansea all of my life and have visited (and continue to visit) the Egypt Centre on a regular basis.
+Aimee Vickery said: “I have lived in Swansea all of my life and have visited (and continue to visit) the Egypt Center on a regular basis.
 It is this interaction with ancient Egyptian objects that led to my passion to study Egyptology at Swansea University.
 As part of my course, I participate in handling sessions with other classmates.
-These sessions provide in-depth detail about the objects at the Egypt Centre, and a chance to hold and observe the objects in a new light.
+These sessions provide in-depth detail about the objects at the Egypt Center, and a chance to hold and observe the objects in a new light.
 I was a part of the handling session that took place when the discovery was made about the Hatshepsut fragment, and I am so pleased about the development!
-I am so lucky to have been a part of this wonderful discovery, and without the opportunity to handle the objects at the Egypt Centre, is it unlikely that the discovery would have been made.”
+I am so lucky to have been a part of this wonderful discovery, and without the opportunity to handle the objects at the Egypt Center, is it unlikely that the discovery would have been made.”